GlobalFishingWatch/pipe-segment/README.md

 Re-build the docker environment (needed if you modify setup.py or other environmental change) `docker-compose build`

+You can run the unit tests outside of docker like this ` py.test tests` which may be convenient when debugging stuff.
+If you do this then you will need to clear out the `__pycache__` with
+    `rm -rf tests/__pycache__/`

+or else you will get an error like this `ImportMismatchError: ('conftest', '/opt/project/tests/conftest.py', local('/Users/paul/github/pipe-segment/tests/conftest.py'))`

 ## Note on the gpsdio-segment dependency

 This library depends on the python package [gpsdio-segment](https://github.com/SkyTruth/gpsdio-segment)